-- The federal government, in collaboration with states, should enhance efforts to secure critical infrastructure, transportation systems and food supply chains, including increased use of advanced technology.
+- The federal government, in collaboration with states, should enhance pre-disaster planning efforts to secure critical infrastructure, transportation systems and food supply chains, including increased use of advanced technology.

-The nation has a unique opportunity to dramatically improve first responder communications by developing the nation’s first interoperable public safety broadband network.
-Governors support efforts to make this network a reality and provide the following recommendations to ensure the network meets the needs of public safety:
+The nation has a unique opportunity to dramatically improve first responder communications by developing the nation's first interoperable public safety broadband network.
+Governors support efforts to make this network a reality and provide the following principles to ensure the network is properly developed and constructed and meets the needs of public safety:

 - Give states maximum oversight and flexibility in the network's build out and governance to ensure nationwide coverage and interoperability.